gabikakol/pygame-project/README.md

 # PyGame project
-This is repository for the final project of the Advanced Course in Programming in Python course: multiplayer game *MONEY HUNT* in PyGame.
+Final project for the Advanced Course in Programming in Python course (autumn 2021): multiplayer game *MONEY HUNT* in PyGame.

 ## User guide
 Player 1 - ghost <br/>